 One of my first brides, a dear friend, and fellow wedding photographer, recently remarried in the US.
 Instead of asking one of her many friends to capture her wedding, she went outside of her circle.
 As she states: "I had a hard decision on my hands.
 I wanted so many of them to photograph my wedding for different reasons.
 Everyone has a different application to their talent.
 I mean how could I have narrowed it down?
 And most importantly, I did not want to hurt one person's feelings for choosing another.
 Yes, we are all friends...
 The photographers that I am closest with, I wanted them to be there for the wedding!
 Not working!
 So I decided to think a bit outside of the box.'"

 She chose a young photographer outside of her region whose portfolio she really liked.
 On the day of she was so focused on her wedding day that she did not pay attention to what her photographer was capturing.

 Many weeks after her wedding - she received an email with the gallery details.
 The excitement that had been building for weeks turned to heartbreak as she looked through the collection.
 Many of the photos that she had been expecting, that had been important - were not there.
 Speechless and in shock, she asked her husband to call the photographer and ask about seeing more photos from her wedding day.
 The reply was - there was nothing more to show as she had already deleted everything.

 With the advent of technology anyone and everyone can now call themselves a professional wedding photographer.
 For many couples who were not diligent - the results can be heartbreaking.

-When she finally got up the nerve to speak to the photographer directly and asked her for an explanation - the photographers response was "those kind of photos are not her thing."
+When she finally got up the nerve to speak to the photographer directly and asked her for an explanation - the photographer's response was "those kinds of photos are not her thing."

 It was a lesson learned and if it can happen to a very successful wedding photographer - it can happen to any of us.
 This is why there are no silly or dumb questions when it comes to capturing your wedding day.